ZestyTechnology/zesty-docs/docs/nimble_dual/assembly.rst

-Assembling a Dual Nimble
+Assembling a Nimble C/C
 ==========================

 Step 1
 ------

 .. figure:: images/2_step01.svg
-    :alt: Insert nuts into Dual base
+    :alt: Insert nuts into C/C base
     :height: 400px
     :width: 286px

-    Insert nuts into Dual base
+    Insert nuts into C/C base

-    * Take the Dual Nimble base (Part D) and place it upside down on the table.
+    * Take the Nimble C/C base (Part D) and place it upside down on the table.
-    * Take 4 M3 nuts (part S) and place each into the pockets provided in the Dual base.
+    * Take 4 M3 nuts (part S) and place each into the pockets provided in the C/C base.
 The places are clear to recognise as they are the only hexagonal shaped holes on the base.
     * The nuts need to be pushed all the way down and will lock into place.
 To make this easier, you can use a M3 screw like part T to screw into the nut and use that to push the nut down to the bottom of the hexagonal hole.